-Additionally, the Lab engaged several new clients, including Brunswick Corporation, Cushman & Wakefield and Owens Corning.
+Additionally, the Lab engaged new clients, including AMRI Global and several early stage ventures.

-The Spring Quarter brought with it clients facing significant challenges due to the COVID-19 pandemic.
+The Lab’s clients continued to face significant challenges due to the COVID-19 pandemic.
 As a result, the Lab was often tasked with helping its clients navigate the unique legal ramifications of the crisis on their operations.
 Companies asked for, and the Lab delivered, guidance on emerging workplace safety regulations, privacy concerns germane to the remote work landscape, and rapidly changing guidelines on how and when to safely reopen.
 Additionally, the Lab conducted substantial research on COVID-19’s implications on force majeure clauses, and reviewed and analyzed numerous force majeure clauses in client contracts, and in several instances, drafted new force majeure clauses to be incorporated into contracts going forward.

 In addition to the foregoing, the following is a representative sampling of the many projects undertaken by the Lab over the past academic year: